 Address: 42323 Sierra Drive, Three Rivers, CA 93271

 River View Bar and Grill is a casual location with amazing mountain views.
 The restaurant serves salads, sandwiches, steaks, and desserts.
-Perfect for a quick meal or a sit-down dinner after a day of hiking and sightseeing.
+Perfect for a quick meal or a sit-down dinner after hiking and sightseeing.

 Another spot for great food is the Quesadilla Gorilla – a food truck permanently stationed off Sierra Drive.
 Locals love this mountain location of the California restaurant.

-Quesadilla Gorilla serves locally-sourced, familiar Mexican dishes, including tacos, quesadillas, beef burritos, craft beer, and fizzy drinks.
+Quesadilla Gorilla serves locally sourced, familiar Mexican dishes, including tacos, quesadillas, beef burritos, craft beer, and fizzy drinks.
 And there are vegan options.
 Perfect for a quick but delicious meal after a day in the park.
-Grab a picnic table and rest up for the evening’s adventure or the trip home.
+Grab a picnic table and rest for the evening’s adventure or the trip home.

 6. Visit Reimers Candies and Gifts